mhansen/jekyll-blog/_posts/2010-01-19-javascript-optional-parameters.markdown

 A combination of all three methods
 ----------------------------------

-Here's an example, from node.js's `process.watchFile(filename, [options,] listener)`, used to watch `filename` for changes, calling `listener` when it does.
-This function has an optional argument in the middle: an `options` object, which itself has optional arguments.
+Here's an example, from node.js's process.watchFile(filename, options, listener) function.
+It's used to watch `filename` for changes, calling `listener` when it does.
+In this function, the `options` argument is
+optional:

 {% highlight js %}
 process.watchFile = function (filename) {